There are now 2 possible online modes for units:

 - Students are able to (1) demonstrate an understanding of key concepts in anthropology and sociology as they relate to humanity, person, society and culture, including in key areas such as: religion and ritual, politics, kinship and land rights, personhood, and ecology and environment.; (2) acquire knowledge of anthropology and sociology as academic disciplines; apply anthropological and sociological concepts and theories in ways that enhance understandings of everyday life; (3) demonstrate an ability to critically review, analyse, sumarise and synthesise anthropological and sociological research and theory; (4) demonstrate an ability to write, verbally articulate and present clear, coherent, well-documented arguments, drawing on both theory and empirical or ethnographic material relevant to this unit; and (5) demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats (written, oral, visual etc.).

-- Typically this unit is assessed in the following ways: (1) research essay; (2) tutorial participation and assessment; and (3) examination.
+- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) research essay; and (3) examination.
 Further information is available in the unit outline.